-Disease of the inside of the tooth and infection or inflammation of the pulp is endodontic disease.
-It can be caused by:
+Disease of the inside of the tooth and infection or inflammation of the pulp is Endodontic Disease.

-- 4) A pupal or periapical abscess.
+- A pupal or periapical abscess

-Signs of endodontic disease include:
+Signs of Endodontic Disease in pets include:

-- 2) Discoloration of the tooth.
+- Discoloration of the tooth

-- 3) Any swelling of the face.
+- Any swelling of the face

-- 5) Broken tooth.
+- Broken tooth

-- 6) Loose tooth.
+- Loose tooth

 The pulp infection can cause an apical abscess (infection of the tip of the tooth in the bone) at the apex of the tooth, which invades the bone tissue causing the tooth to loosen.
 The apical abscess needs to be lanced, and the source of the infection needs to be removed.
 If the pulp canal is reamed and cleaned of all nerve and blood vessels and the canal is filled and sealed so that no more source of infection occurs, then the tooth can be saved.
 If a tooth is fractured and the pulp is exposed, then a root canal can be performed.
 This procedure removes the blood vessels and nerves from the tooth.
 The canal is reamed and a cement seal is placed to prevent infection and loosening of the tooth.
 A root canal kills the tooth, but will also preserve the tooth.
 The tooth will become more brittle but will usually last longer.
 If periodontal disease is the cause then it must be corrected first.
 Dental radiographs are the only way to diagnose a root abscess and to correctly evaluate the root canal therapy.